 Ken brings diverse experience in community and hospital pharmacy, industry and associations to the University of Waterloo.
 Most recently, he served as Executive Director of the National Association of Pharmacy Regulatory Authorities (NAPRA), and prior to that he was the Director, Research and Analysis, for Canada’s Research-Based Pharmaceutical Companies (Rx&D).

 Andrew is a licensed pharmacist with practice experience in both the corporate chain and independent community pharmacy landscapes.
 His areas of clinical interest include addiction treatment and diabetes education.
-Andrew has completed the Opioid Dependence Treatment Certificate Program delivered by the Centre for Addiction and Mental Health, and regularly contributes
+Andrew has completed the Opioid Dependence Treatment Certificate Program delivered by the Centre for Addiction and Mental Health, and regularly contributes to addi

 Lisa joined the University Of Waterloo School Of Pharmacy in late 2010.
 Her main role is the first year human systems course where she coordinates the anatomy, physiology, and histology labs and delivers some of the lectures.